The Anatomy of a Repair: Professional Stucco Patching

 Written by Stucco Champions — Southern California’s Authority on Exterior Plastering.

-This guide demystifies the technical process of stucco patching.
-We move beyond the "handyman special" (smearing silicone over a hole) and explore the surgical approach required to restore your home’s waterproofing envelope.
+This guide demystifies the technical process of stucco patching, exploring the surgical approach required to restore your home’s waterproofing envelope rather than relying on temporary surface sealants.

 Free Assessment